 The award-winning downtown dining establishment, Michael’s on the Thames has had a delightful transformation.
 Gone is the traditional yellow oak interior from the eatery’s early days in the 1980’s.
 The recent renovation brings a soothing vibe with the addition of elegantly painted walls, warm lighting and custom artwork by local artist Steve Tracy.
 Along with the change in décor, a business casual dress code has replaced the formal dinner jacket.

 A seat in the patio section presents a view of the Thames River cascading by in one of the city’s most idyllic and romantic settings.
-This stunning vantage point secures Michaels on the Thames as a top-of-the-list favorite for so many couple and family celebrations.
+This stunning vantage point secures Michael’s on the Thames as a top-of-the-list favourite for many couples and family celebrations.

 Owner and operator Joelle Lees bought the restaurant five years ago after working as a loyal staff member herself.
 With over thirty years of food and beverage experience, Lees saw the potential to revamp the much-loved restaurant.
 “I couldn’t do it without the team here.
 They are the backbone of this place.”
 Lees is quick to mention that four staff have stayed working at the eatery for over thirty years.

 “Plan to be here for a two-hour experience.”
 Lees says.
 Not an issue for the traditional crowd, however younger patrons are discovering and learning to appreciate a slower paced dining experience as well.
 “They are putting away their phones for intimate dinner conversations.”

 It’s heartfelt praise from loyal diners that have kept the staples on the menu.
 Enjoy the renowned table side Caesar Salad, Chateaubriand, Filet Diane, escargot and Cherries Jubilee.
 The kitchen changes up the menu to add a twist each season.